Links

 Les Butler and Don Caldwell - JG 26 "Schlageter: "Top Guns of the Luftwaffe"

-A very complete site dedicated to the best known Luftwaffe unit, J.G.
-26. This page has everything, photos, a number of profiles, plenty of data, some stories and more.
+A very complete site dedicated to the best known Luftwaffe unit, Jagdgeschwader 26.
+This page has everything, including photographs, a number of colourprofiles, plenty of data, articles and more.
 Highly recommended.

-Burkhard Otto (BOBO) and Karl-Heinz Gansel - JG 300
+Burkhard Otto & Karl-Heinz Gansel - Jagdgeschwader 300

 http://www.jg300.de/

-Burkhard Otto (BOBO) and Karl-Heinz Gansel's site, dedicated to the history and pilots of Jagdgeschwader 300.
+Burkhard Otto and Karl-Heinz Gansel's site, dedicated to the history and pilots of Jagdgeschwader 300.
 On this site you will find photos of pilots and aircraft of J.G.
 300, colour profiles, details about the Special Interest Group (dedicated to researching J.G.
 300, J.G.
 301 and J.G.
 302), reviews of books relevent to J.G.
 300, J.G.
 301 and J.G.
 302, and more.
-If you want to find out about J.G.
-300, this page is highly recommended.

-Burkhard Otto (BOBO) and Karl-Heinz Gansel - JG 302
+Burkhard Otto & Karl-Heinz Gansel - Jagdgeschwader 302

 http://www.jg302.de